okieselbach/Autopilot-Manager-Client/README.md

 ## Prerequisites

 Requires the .NET Framework 4.6.
+The .NET version 4.6 is used explicitly, as it defines the lowset common .NET version for Windows 10.
+Even the first Windows 10 versions are coming with .NET Framework 4.6.
+So we do not introduce any dependency here.

 ## Usage